ChurchCRM/CRM/docs/user-guide/Canvass.md

 #Canvass Support

-**How does ChurchInfo support an every-member canvass?**
+**How does ChurchCRM support an every-member canvass?**

-ChurchInfo includes comprehensive support to facilitate an every-member canvass effort.
+ChurchCRM includes comprehensive support to facilitate an every-member canvass effort.
 The main control panel for canvass activity is called the Canvass Automation page.
 This page may be found by selecting Data/Reports->Reports Menu, and then clicking the Canvass Automation link.

 Here is an overview of the steps: